Small Group Counseling

 Groups are offered throughout the school year as determined by need.

 School counseling groups are short-term and typically last 4 - 10 sessions.
 Most of the groups for the older students are conducted during lunch to minimize loss of instructional time.
 We believe group counseling can benefit most students.
-All kindergarten students are invited to be in a 4 session "Lunch Bunch."
-All 5th graders are invited to be in a personal/social "Books and Bag Lunch" group.
+All kindergarten students are invited to be in a 3/4 session "Lunch Bunch."
+Any student who did not pass an SOL test is encouraged to participate in a Study Skills group.
+All 5th graders are invited to be in a social/emotional "Books and Bag Lunch" group.